embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 If you’re using a different board, IDE version, or operating system — don’t worry!
 You can still follow along.
 Some details may just look a little different on your setup.
 {{< /admonition >}}

+# Understanding Arduino build process
+Building an Arduino sketch in the IDE seems as simple as clicking one button, but under the hood it performs several important steps — some common to nearly every embedded development environment, and others unique to Arduino.

+Understanding this process is essential to see Arduino as a real embedded platform, not just a magic toy.

 ## What you will learn?
 After reading this article, you will:
 - understand the standard build flow in embedded software development,
 - learn about the additional steps performed during the Arduino build process,
-- know where to find the build files and caches.
+- know where to find the build files and caches,
+- discover what language Arduino sketches are actually written in.

 ## Let's get started!